-NSLA will develop a Bullying Prevention & Intervention Plan in consultation with teachers, school staff, professional support personnel, administrators, community representatives, local law enforcement agencies, students, parents, and guardians.
-A Bullying Prevention Task Force will be formed, containing faculty and staff representatives from the school, students, parents, community members, and local law enforcement.
-This task force will draft the Bullying Prevention & Intervention Plan.
+NSLA has developed a Bullying Prevention & Intervention Plan in consultation with teachers, school staff, professional support personnel, administrators, community representatives, local law enforcement agencies, students, parents, and guardians.
+The Bullying Prevention and Intervention Plan is reviewed and monitored by the Safety Committee.

 School leaders, with input from families and staff, will assess the adequacy of current programs; review current policies and procedures; review available data on bullying, cyber bullying and behavioral incidents; and assess available resources including curricula, training programs, bullying assemblies and behavioral health services.
-At least once every two years, the District will administer a student survey to assess school climate and prevalence, nature, and severity of bullying in our school.
-Additionally, the Lewis Center will annually report bullying incident data to the Board.
+At least once every two years, LCER will administer a student survey to assess school climate and prevalence, nature, and severity of bullying in our school.
+Additionally, the LCER will annually report bullying incident data to the Board.